titom73/sonic-l2ls-evpn-containerlab/README.md

 containerlab deploy --reconfigure
 ```

-After the lab is created it is expected that the SONiC router will take some time to load, use docker ps command to see when the status becomes healthy
+After the lab is created it is expected that the SONiC router will take some time to load, use the docker ps command to see when the status becomes healthy

 ```bash
 $ docker ps | grep leaf1